 The Postgraduate Certificate may be awarded if a student achieves an overall weighted average of at least 50.00%, with no mark in any taught course which counts towards the final assessment falling below 50%.
-Failure marks in the region 40-49% are not usually condoned for the award of a Postgraduate Certificate.
+Failure marks in the region 40-49% will not be condoned for the award of a Postgraduate Certificate.